norskeld/sigma/apps/docs/content/guides/error-recovery.md

 })
 ```

-A committed failure stops being backtracked over, so `choice` gives up instead of trying `Print`, and the failure travels out with the label attached:
+A committed failure stops being backtracked over, so `choice` gives up instead of trying `Print`, and the failure is propagated with the label attached:

 ```ts
 run(Lang.Program).with(`